fullstack-hy2020/fullstack-hy2020.github.io/src/content/12/en/part12b.md

 #### Exercise 12.5: Containerizing a node application

-The repository you cloned in the previous exercise contains a todo-app.
-View the todo-app/todo-backend and read through the README.
+The repository you cloned or copied in the first exercise contains a todo-app.
+See the todo-app/todo-backend and read through the README.
 We will not touch the todo-frontend yet.

 Step 1.
 Containerize the todo-backend by creating a <i>todo-app/todo-backend/Dockerfile</i> and building an image.

 Step 2.
 Run the todo-backend image with the correct ports open.
-Make sure the visit counter increases when used through a browser.
+Make sure the visit counter increases when used through a browser in http://localhost:3000/ (or some other port if you configure so)

 Tip: Run the application outside of a container to examine it before starting to containerize.